Skip to content

 The premise: 50+ cases, 4 years, Section 119(2)(b) only

-Between 2022 and 2026 we've filed 50+ Section 119(2)(b) condonation applications for NRI clients across UAE, US, UK, Singapore, Canada, Germany, and the Gulf cluster.
-Total recovery for clients across all approved cases: ₹3.8 crore principal plus ₹62 lakh of Section 244A interest.
+Between 2022 and 2026 we've filed 50+ applications for clients across UAE, US, UK, Singapore, Canada, Germany, and the Gulf cluster.
+Total recovery for clients across all approved cases: ₹3.8 crore principal plus ₹62 lakh of interest.

 This post anonymizes individual cases and reports patterns at the aggregate level — what tends to get approved fast, what tends to get queried, and what tends to get rejected.
 No individual client names or specific assessment years.